animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

 exactly one response coming back from the server.
 But for low latency reasons, the RNIC cannot wait indefinitely and hence must send a credit/ack packet back without waiting for the outgoing response.
 Hence,  we saw 2x number of packets on the wire.
-But as we increase the number of in-flight packets, the probability of finding an outgoing data packet increases.
+But as we increase the number of in-flight packets, the probability of finding an outgoing data packet (on which the NIC can piggy-back ACK) increases.
 So in theory the packet rate can be anywhere in between [ operationRate , 2 x operationRate].
 And it become more difficult to predict with accuracy what is the operation rate for a given packet rate.

 ### Bandwidth tests